-This website provides quick links to a wide range of official advice and expertise from the UK Food and Agriculture partner organisations, which are pooling their resources to assist businesses in responding to no deal.
-It is based on a series of Frequently Asked Questions, which will be updated as issues develop.
+This site provides quick links to a range of (UK and EU) Government advice, as well as the expertise of UK Food and Agriculture partner organisations, who are pooling their resources to provide answers to Frequently Asked Questions.

 - Do you import or export?
-Follow our five key steps
+Check our import/export page including 5 key step guides

-- Do you make and sell packaged food or drink?
-Make sure you know the potential changes to labelling & health marks
+- Make sure you know the potential changes to labelling & health marks

 - Do you run your own transport fleet?
 Ensure you know the documents your drivers will need to keep operating in the EU

 - Do you employ staff from the EU?
-Work through our key questions and answers on immigration
+Work through our key questions and answers on workforce

 Whatever you do, engage with your suppliers, customers and service providers to stay on top of emerging issues and familiarise yourself with the range of advice available from governments through the links below.